- VILPE Sense

-- Up to 40 per cent less pressure loss (for exhaust pipes compared to old models)
+- Up to 40 percent less pressure loss (for exhaust pipes) compared to older models

-What is a suitable service set for the VILPE roof fan?
+What is a suitable service set for a VILPE roof fan?

-The service set is selected based on the roof fan model.
-The roof fan model can be seen on the cowl’s number plate.
+A service set should be selected based on the roof fan model, which can be seen on the cowl’s number plate.
 For example, the E190/E120 service set is suitable for the VILPE E120 and E190 roof fans.
-Likewise, the service set ECo220 is suitable for the VILPE ECo220 roof fan.
+Likewise, the ECo220 service set is suitable for the VILPE ECo220 roof fan.

 If the number plate has faded or you are unable to find it, the motor type is marked underneath the motor.